What is "Accounting?"

 - Analyzing and reporting on other financial problems.

-Managerial accountants in these roles look both forwards and backwards in time.
+Managerial accountants in these roles look both forwards and backward in time.
 They must forecast future budgetary needs while analyzing past financial performance.

-Accountants also perform the role of auditor, with internal, external, or government auditing responsibilities
+Accountants also perform the role of the auditor, with internal, external, or government auditing responsibilities

 - Internal auditors report to their own firm's board of directors or corporate officers.
 They are primarily responsible for checking for fraud, waste, and financial mismanagement.
 However, internal auditors may also monitor the firm's internal controls and its compliance with government regulations.

 - Government auditors are public sector employees who review and monitor agencies and other government organizations.
-In addition, they also monitor private firms that are subject to government regulation (e.g., banks) and taxation (almost all private businesses).
+Also, they "monitor" private firms that are subject to government regulation (e.g., banks) and taxation (almost all private businesses).

 Educational Requirements for Accounting

-In some small firms, the person performing accounting tasks started as a bookkeeper or in another clerical role, and over time "worked into" the accounting position.
+In some small firms, the person performing accounting tasks started as a bookkeeper or in another administrative role, and over time "worked into" the accounting position.

-Overwhelmingly, however, in government and in most private businesses, accounting positions now require at least a bachelor's level college education.
-This usually means a 4-year program, with a degree in accounting, or a degree in business with a concentration in accounting.
+Overwhelmingly, however, in government and most private businesses, accounting positions now require at least a bachelor's level college education.
+"Bachelor's level" usually means a 4-year program, with a degree in accounting, or a degree in business with a concentration in accounting.

 Some positions require a Master's degree in Business Administration (MBA) with a concentration in accounting.
-And, many positions also require certification by a professional accounting organization.
+And, many jobs also require certification by a professional accounting organization.